geonetwork/doc/source/administrator-guide/managing-users-and-groups/index.rst

     These include:

-    - Full rights for creating new groups and new users
+    - Full rights for creating new groups and new users.
-    - Rights to change users/groups profiles
+    - Rights to change users/groups profiles.
-    - Full rights for creating/editing/deleting new/old metadata
+    - Full rights for creating/editing/deleting new/old metadata.
     - Perform system administration and configuration tasks.

 #.  **User Administrator Profile**

-    The User Administrator is the administrator of his/her own group with the following privileges:
+    The user administrator is the administrator of his/her own group(s) with the following privileges:

-    - Full rights on creating new users within the own group
+    - Full rights on creating new users within their own groups.
-    - Rights to change users profiles within the own group
+    - Rights to change users profiles within their own groups.
-    - Full rights on creating/editing/ deleting new/old data within the own group

 #.  **Content Reviewer Profile**

     The content reviewer is the only person allowed to give final clearance on the metadata publication on the Intranet and/or on the Internet:

-    - Rights on reviewing metadata content within the own group and authorising its publication
+    - Rights on reviewing metadata content within their own groups and authorising its approval and publication.

 #.  **Editor Profile**

     The editor works on metadata with following privileges:

-    - Full rights on creating/editing/ deleting new/old data within the own group
+    - Full rights on creating/editing/ deleting new/old data within their own groups.

 #.  **Registered User Profile**

     The Registered User has more access privileges than non-authenticated Guest users:

-    - Right to download protected data
+    - Right to download protected data.